ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 - For the UI part, I have a {{< newTab "new design pattern proposal" "../proposal" >}}.

+I suggest `MVB` if you haven't switched to `Compose` from `View` at present.
+In the future, there would be a new
-Overall, I suggest to use the traditional `View` with `MVB` rather than `Compose` at present, and switching to the other imperative UI mode based on that proposal implementation in which `MVB` would still work.
+imperative UI mode based on that proposal implementation in which `MVB` would still work.

 # Setup